-Prerequisites: Consent of the instructor and academic advisor Description: This course covers topics in chemistry.
+Description: This course covers topics in chemistry.
 It is an in-depth study of a selected specialized area and the content varies by semester.
 Offered as needed.

-CHEM 420 Inorganic Chemistry (3 semester hours)
+CHEM 420 Bioinorganic Chemistry (3 semester hours)

-Description: This course provides the student a general overview of inorganic chemistry.
-The relationship between structure, bonding and reactivity of transition metals is a primary focus.
+Description: This course provides the student an advanced level of understanding of inorganic chemistry and its role in biological molecules.
+The relationship between structure, bonding, and reactivity of transition metals is discussed with a primary focus on coordination chemistry.
 Offered Fall Semester, odd-numbered years.